NolanAguirre/rust-a-way/python/README.md

 # Python rust away
 I never wrote a lot of pyton, this will start at a lower level.

+* One basic class structure

 ## Stuff to cover

-* Basic class structure
 * Inheritance
 * networking
 * dictionaries
 * Threading/parallelism
 * Machine learning